mukmalone/agm_comm/README.md

 ### Description ###

-This repository is the definition of messages and services for the adaaptive goal management web service
+This repository is the definition of messages and services for the adaptive goal management web service